PerceptiLabs/Fruit-Classification/README.md

 | Apple Crimson Snow/103_100.jpg   | Apple Crimson Snow           |
 | Grapefruit Pink/276_100.jpg      | Grapefruit Pink              |

-The **image_path** lists the fruit images in the relative sub folders and the **target** column associated the 131 classification labels to the various fruits.
+The **image_path** column lists the fruit images in the relative sub folders and the **target** column associates the 131 classification labels to the various fruits.

 # Community